 Self-service copies are 10 cents per page.
 Copies made by staff are 20 cents per page (standard and legal size).
 Large photocopy orders must be paid in advance and are processed on a staff-available basis.

 Books that are damaged or in poor condition and all manuscript and photographic materials must be copied by the staff.
 Please ask staff how to properly mark items for photocopying or photographic duplication.
 To have photocopies made, please obtain a Duplication Request form from the desk staff, fill it out, and then return the form and materials to the desk.
-For photographic duplication, return the form to the REFERENCE LIBRARIAN.
+For photographic duplication, return the form to Special Collections staff.
 Please allow for processing time, which varies depending on the service requested.